CrayLabs/SmartSim/README.md

 this example demonstrates how to use the SmartRedis ``Dataset`` API to stream data to the Orchestrator deployed by SmartSim.

-The following code will show the peices of the simulation that are needed to transmit the data needed to plot timesteps of the simulation.
+The following code will show the pieces of the simulation that are needed to transmit the data needed to plot timesteps of the simulation.

 ```Python